 State C6: Assemble KSV List.
 The HDCP Repeater assembles the list of all attached downstream topology HDCP Devices as the downstream HDCP-protected Interface Ports reach terminal states of the authentication protocol.
-An HDCP-protected Interface Port that advances to State F10, the unconnected state, does not add to the list.
+An HDCP-protected Interface Port that advances to State P0, the unconnected state, or F0, the inactive state, does not add to the list.
 A downstream HDCP-protected Interface Port that arrives in State F4 that has an HDCP Receiver that is not an HDCP Repeater attached, adds the Bksv of the attached HDCP Receiver to the list.
-Downstream HDCP-protected Interface Ports that arrive in State F4 that have an HDCP Repeater attached will cause the KSV list of the attached HDCP Repeater, plus the Bksv of the attached HDCP Repeater, to be added to the list.
+Downstream HDCP-protected Interface Ports that arrive in State F4 that have an HDCP Repeater attached will cause the KSV list read from the attached HDCP Repeater, plus the Bksv of the attached HDCP Repeater itself, to be added to the list.
 The HDCP Repeater must verify the integrity of the downstream HDCP Repeater's list by computing V and checking this value against V' received from the attached HDCP Repeater.
 If V does not equal V', the downstream KSV list integrity check fails.
-A retry of the entire KSV FIFO read operation may be implemented in the case of an incorrect V value.
-When the KSV list for all downstream HDCP Receivers has been assembled, the HDCP Repeater computes the upstream V.
+A retry of the entire KSV FIFO read operation should be performed if V != V'.
+When the KSV list for all downstream HDCP Receivers has been assembled, the HDCP Repeater computes the upstream V'.

-The DEVICE\COUNT for an HDCP Repeater is equal to the total number of attached HDCP Receivers including those further downstream.
-The value is calculated as the sum of the number of attached downstream HDCP-protected Interface Ports plus the sum of the DEVICE\COUNT of all attached HDCP Repeaters.
+The DEVICE_COUNT for an HDCP Repeater is equal to the total number of attached downstream HDCP Receivers (including HDCP Repeaters).
+The value is calculated as the sum of the number of attached active HDCP Receivers (including HDCP Repeaters) plus the sum of the DEVICE_COUNT of all attached HDCP Repeaters.
 The DEPTH for an HDCP Repeater is equal to the maximum number of connection levels below any of the downstream HDCP-protected Interface Ports.
 The value is calculated as the maximum DEPTH reported from downstream HDCP Repeaters plus one (accounting for the attached downstream HDCP Repeater).
-If the computed DEVICE\COUNT for an HDCP Repeater exceeds 127, the HDCP Repeater must assert the MAX\DEVS\EXCEEDED status bit.
-If the computed DEPTH for an HDCP Repeater exceeds seven, the HDCP Repeater must assert the MAX\CASCADE\EXCEEDED status bit.
-When an HDCP Repeater receives a MAX\DEVS\EXCEEDED or a MAX\CASCADE\EXCEEDED status from a downstream HDCP Repeater, it is required to assert its corresponding upstream status bit.
+If the computed DEVICE_COUNT for an HDCP Repeater exceeds 127 or the size of the KSV_FIFO, the HDCP Repeater must assert the MAX_DEVS_EXCEEDED status bit.
+If the computed DEPTH for an HDCP Repeater exceeds seven, the HDCP Repeater must assert the MAX_CASCADE_EXCEEDED status bit.
+When an HDCP Repeater receives a MAX_DEVS_EXCEEDED or a MAX_CASCADE_EXCEEDED status from a downstream HDCP Repeater, it is required to assert its corresponding upstream status bit.

 Transition C6:C0.
 If any downstream HDCP-protected Interface Port should transition to the unauthenticated state, the upstream connection transitions to the unauthenticated state.
-This transition is also made when any downstream HDCP Repeater reports a topology error, or when the KSV list integrity check for a downstream HDCP Repeater fails.
+This transition is also made when any downstream HDCP-protected Interface Ports becomes unauthenticated, or when the KSV list integrity check for a downstream HDCP Repeater fails.

 Transition C6:C2.
-The KSV list and V, as well as DEVICE\COUNT and DEPTH, are ready for reading by the upstream HDCP Transmitter.
+The KSV list and V', as well as DEVICE_COUNT and DEPTH, are ready for reading by the upstream HDCP Transmitter.